 Do I have to wash plastic containers out?
 Why don't tissues go in the paper trash?
 This project aims to raise awareness among our approximately 23,000 campus users about the right way to recycle.

 Fancy a little something sweet from campus?
-For the first time, the JKU will sell its own on-campus produced honey at the Johannes Kepler University merchandise store beginning in the summer of 2021!
-With the support of Raiffeisen Oberösterreich, around 250,000 busy bees have moved into five hives on campus and are toiling away.
-The first set of honey will be personally harvested by Rector Meinhard Lukas.
+At the end of August 2021, the JKU will sell its own first-ever, on-campus produced honey at the Johannes Kepler University Merchandise Shop!
+With the support of Raiffeisen Oberösterreich, around 250,000 busy bees moved into five hives on campus and have been toiling away since.
+The first set of honey was harvested by Rector Meinhard Lukas himself.

 Better air quality, more peace and quiet, enjoying green spaces, and improving your health...
 There are many reasons to "switch over" right now and use your bike, a JKU City Bike, a tim electric rental car, or the tram, which stops at JKU practically right on your doorstep!
 Whether you just need to get from one end of campus to the other, commute to the JKU every day, plan a trip into the city or a business trip, grab one of our sustainable means of transportation available at the JKU campus.

 An herb garden, mint field, edible hedges, 100-year-old oak trees, and more!
 Grab your smartphone and walk around campus to discover sustainability at the JKU.
 Have fun discovering & nibbling!

 A giant sequoia, 100-year-old oaks, sky-high plane trees.
 The variety of trees on the JKU campus is amazing, inviting you to take a walk and explore it for yourself on campus or online: The City of Linz's tree registry lists them all of them by name, age, height, trunk circumference and canopy diameter.
 Just enter "Altenberger Straße 69", click on a tree, and on "i" for information.